 If you are a creator, you have already been used to the frequent updates in YouTube policies, especially the one about Advertiser-friendly content.

-In a recent post made by YouTube in their blog, YouTube announced that they have updated again their guidelines, and as a result, some videos were classified as not being suited for all advertisers, limiting the number of ads available in those videos.
+In a recent post made by YouTube in their blog, YouTube announced that they have updated again their guidelines, and as a result, some videos were classified as not being suited for all advertisers, limiting the number of ads available.
 It was also announced that they are expanding the ability to appeal more videos.